drklee3/picatch/README.md

 ### Environment Variables

-Log level can _only_ be set from the `PICATCH_lOG` environment variable as shown below.
-All other configuration options can be set via the config file and/or environment variables.
-Environment variables will override config file settings.
+Log level can only be set from the `PICATCH_lOG` environment variable as shown below.

 | Environment Variable | Default Value | Available options                                                   |
 | -------------------- | ------------- | ------------------------------------------------------------------- |